Ledsham, Cheshire: Geography

 The village centre is located approximately 1/2 mi to the north west of Capenhurst, with the area around the former railway station 1 mi to the north, in the vicinity of Little Sutton.

 Transport

 To the north and west of Ledsham, the A550 Welsh Road connects the A41 and A540.

 The nearest station is Capenhurst railway station on Merseyrail's Wirral line, with services between Liverpool and Chester.

 Landmarks

-Inglewood is a Grade II listed building in Ledsham, which was built as a private house in 1909.
-As of the building is the Inglewood Manor Hotel.
+Inglewood is a Grade II listed building in Ledsham, built as a private house in 1909.
+As of 2026 the building is the Inglewood Manor Hotel.